telerik/kendo-ui-core/docs/controls/navigation/treeview/how-to/nodes/prevent-dragging-to-deep-levels.md

 # Prevent Dragging Nodes to Deep Levels

-The example below demonstrates how to handle the Kendo UI TreeView `drag` event to prevent nodes from being dragged to a deep level of the tree.
+Your project might require you to prevent the TreeView nodes from being dragged to a deeper level of the tree.

+The following example demonstrates how to handle the `drag` event to achieve this behavior.

 ###### Example